 HISTORY OF CHAMONIX

-First mentions to Chamonix date back to the XI century when it was part of the feudal domain of the House of Savoy.
-However, due to its challenging weather, it did not have any exceptional historical importance until the XVIII century when two English men helped putting Chamonix on the map.
+First mentions to Chamonix date back to the 11th century when it was part of the feudal domain of the House of Savoy.
+However, due to its challenging weather, it did not have any exceptional historical importance until the 18th century when two English men helped putting Chamonix on the map.
 Richard Pococke and William Windham visited the valley in 1741 and published an article about it, starting a furor of visitors to explore this picturesque village.
 From this point on, tourism only grew to be the main local activity, first with Alpine mountain guides and later on with hotels and a ski station.
 In 1924, Chamonix hosted the first Winter Olympic games which helped to make it internationally famous and turn it into the classy old style ski resort we know today.

 AIGUILLE DU MIDI